Stochastic LQR Design With Disturbance Preview: Introduction

 \section{Introduction}

 This paper considers control design for a discrete-time, stochastic Linear Quadratic Regulator (LQR) problem with finite preview information of the disturbance.
 We consider both the finite and infinite horizon problems.
-Our specific formulation is motivated by recent work on regret-based control \cite{sabag21ACC,sabag21arXiv,sabag22CDC,sabag22arXiv,goel20arXiv,goel22CDC,goel22TAC}.
+Our specific formulation is motivated by recent work on regret-based control \cite{sabag21ACC,sabag21arXiv,sabag22arXiv,goel20arXiv,goel22CDC,goel22TAC}.
 These regret-based formulations often use a controller with full knowledge of the disturbance as a baseline for performance.
-The optimal controller with finite preview, as derived in our paper, can provide an alternative baseline for regret-based formulations.
+Then they show that a causal, time-varying controller, updated with online optimization, can recover this baseline performance.
+We show that the optimal stochastic LQR controller with finite preview can also recover this baseline performance as preview goes to infinity.
+Thus the performance of the noncausal controller can be recovered either via time-varying control with online optimization or using the stochastic LQR controller with an additional sensor to provide disturbance preview.

+Recent work on regret-based control has also studied finite disturbance preview, e.g., in predictive or MPC-based settings \cite{Zhang2021,Lin2021}.
+These works typically consider bounded disturbances and derive non-asymptotic regret bounds.
+In contrast, we adopt a stochastic formulation with i.i.d.\ disturbances.
+Our preview controller explicitly depends on the previewed disturbance realizations while optimizing the expected cost associated with post-preview disturbances.
+Rather than deriving regret bounds, we establish asymptotic convergence of the finite-preview LQR controller to the corresponding noncausal optimal controller as the preview increases.

 There is a large literature on finite preview control for stochastic LQR/LQG and its closely related $H_2$ formulation.
 These results exist in both continuous-time \cite{MoeljaMeinsma2006H2Control, MarroZattoni2005H2OptimalRejection, SentouhEtAl2011TheH2OptimalPreviewController, Tomizuka1975OptimalContinuousFinitePreviewProblem, Kojima1999LQPreviewSynthesis,LINDQUIST1968OnOptimalStochasticControlWithSmoothedInformation, Hac1992OptimalLinearPreviewControl, Peng1991optimal, YOSHIMURA1993AnActiveSuspensionModel, MARZBANRAD2004StochasticOptimalPreviewControl, HashikuraEtAl2020OnImplementationOfH2PreviewOutputFeedbackLaw} and discrete-time \cite{Hazell2010FrameworkForDiscreteTimeH2PreviewControl, Ting2021WindTunnelStudy, Zattoni2026H2OptimalDecouplingWithPreview, Tomizuka1975OptimalDiscreteFinitePreviewProblems, Tomizuka1976OptimalLinearPreviewControl, ROH1999StochasticOptimalPreviewControl, Louam1988OptimalControl, Yim2011DesignOfPreviewController, TomizukaRosenthal1979OnTheOptiamlDigitalStateVectorFeedbackController, TomizukaFung1980DesignOfDigitalFeedforwardPreviewControllers}.
 A common approach in discrete-time is to construct an augmented system with a chain of delays to store the disturbance preview information.
 This technique simplifies the preview control design as the standard LQR/LQG/$H_2$ solutions can be applied to this augmented model \cite{SentouhEtAl2011TheH2OptimalPreviewController, Hazell2010FrameworkForDiscreteTimeH2PreviewControl, Ting2021WindTunnelStudy, Kojima1999LQPreviewSynthesis, LINDQUIST1968OnOptimalStochasticControlWithSmoothedInformation, Tomizuka1975OptimalDiscreteFinitePreviewProblems, Tomizuka1976OptimalLinearPreviewControl, ROH1999StochasticOptimalPreviewControl, Louam1988OptimalControl, Peng1991optimal, Yim2011DesignOfPreviewController, YOSHIMURA1993AnActiveSuspensionModel, MARZBANRAD2004StochasticOptimalPreviewControl, TomizukaRosenthal1979OnTheOptiamlDigitalStateVectorFeedbackController, TomizukaFung1980DesignOfDigitalFeedforwardPreviewControllers}.
 The work in \cite{Hac1992OptimalLinearPreviewControl} is an exception as it use calculus of variations to directly derive necessary conditions for optimality.